unitaryfund/mitiq/docs/source/guide/zne-5-theory.md

 ## Step 1: Intentionally scale noise.

-A technique to increase the noise level of a circuit is to intentionally increase its depth.
+A technique to increase the noise level of a circuit at the gate level is to intentionally increase its depth.
-This can be obtained using the *unitary folding* mapping $G \mapsto G G^\dagger G$.
+This can be obtained using either *unitary folding* or *identity scaling*.

+In *unitary folding*, we perform a mapping $G \mapsto G G^\dagger G$.
 This mapping can be applied *globally* or *locally* as shown in the diagrams below.

 ```{figure} ../img/zne_global_folding.png